Tuesday 21 May 2024

 As a result he is no longer governed by OCD, recovers from colds faster than anyone I know and is a gregarious seeker of fun; an extrovert with enormous confidence.
 A sensitive, intelligent and wise child, he has reached adulthood intact and is fully living his potential.
 This could have been a very different story.

 Each of us have unique genetic propensities which are directly guided by the environments we create for ourselves, both internally and externally; how we respond to stress, what we eat, what we put on and in our bodies.
 Each of us have a different path to health and yet so many of us unknowingly continue to live in ways that are unsustainable.
 What are these diet and lifestyle health obstacles?
 Processed foods, limited and restricted nutrient-poor diets, stress and toxic beauty products are all sabotage the body's natural balance.
 They make our livers work harder and they tax our guts.
 The downstream effect is one of toxicity and deficiency; the hallmarks of chronic disease.
 The body will communicate any imbalance to us.
-First it will whisper with pain, bloating, fatigue, dry skin and nails or insomnia.
+First it will whisper with pain, bloating, fatigue, dry skin and fragile nails or insomnia.
 Unheard it will speak more loudly with auto-immune illnesses like allergies, hypothyroidism, kidney stones or gall bladder issues.
 Finally it will scream with life-threatening diseases like diabetes, heart disease and cancer.

 When we learn the language of the body we are able to hear its messages and respond by supporting its immense efforts at maintaining balance.
 With this rebalancing comes energy and a lust for life.
 Health is not the absence of illness - it is about feeling vibrant, potent and happy.